 A delicious meal prepared by Chef Masayoshi Takayama will cost you up to $950 per person, but it will be well worth it.
 This Japanese restaurant offers some of the best-quality sushi you can find in the Big Apple.

 The priciest option: The Hinoki Counter Experience, which includes the signature A5 Wagyu Ohmi Beef Tataki with freshly shaved seasonal truffles.

 2. Sushi Noz | $495 per person

-Head over to Chelsea to enjoy a zen-like atmosphere and Chef Nozomu Abe’s delicious omakase-only sushi.
+Head over to the Upper East Side to enjoy a zen-like atmosphere and Chef Nozomu Abe’s delicious omakase-only sushi.
 There is also a 200-year-old hinoki wood counter, where the sensei prepares a unique tasting menu featuring Norwegian crab, Spanish bluefin tuna, the most expensive tuna species in the world, and Kyushu uni.

 Address: 181 East 78th Street, Manhattan

 The priciest option: The Omakase with Chef Noz, which includes Otsumami, seasonal nigiri, tamago, soup, and a seasonal dessert.

 3. Chef’s Table at Brooklyn Fare | $430 per person